-Btw, there is no point in attempting these questions if you don't have sufficient knowledge of essential Data Structure and Algorithms or you have not touched them from ages.
+Btw, there is no point in attempting these questions if you don't have sufficient knowledge of essential Data Structure and Algorithms or you have not touched them for ages.

-In that case, you should take a good course like Algorithms and Data Structures Part 1 and 2 By Robert Horvickto refresh your DS and algorithms skills.
+In that case, you should take a good introductory course like Data Structures and Algorithms: Deep Dive Using Java to refresh your DS and algorithms skills.

 Without any further ado, here is my list of some of the most frequently asked coding interview questions from programming job interviews: